Zandor300/WhiteNavigationController/README.md

 This pod will try to mimic the white navigation bars that Apple is adopting in their own apps.

 You could do the same thing by setting the `UINavigationBar` to white.
-That would however produce a less good looking blur when scrolling down.
+That would however produce a less good looking blur when scrolling down. ([TestFlight](https://itunes.apple.com/us/app/testflight/id899247664) is a good example of this.)
 This pod will try to mimic the same thing but with a proper blur, like the stock `UINavigationBar` has.

 ## Example